 If massive population groups such as millennials and Baby Boomers are looking to rent instead of buy, they have to live somewhere.
 Why not your rental home?

-If you live in or invest in a market with a large base of this generation, you could find yourself with one hot commodity.
+If you buy an income property in a market with a large base of this generation, you could find yourself with one hot commodity.

 The same theory applies to areas with large transient populations such as college towns and cities with military bases: Military families move a lot, which fuels rental demand, and colleges generate a steady stream of renters year after year.

 In many cases, looking outside your own backyard can potentially help you find properties that fit your investment strategy.
-You could own a rental with better cash flow, invest in an area with growing or steady rental demand, and diversify your portfolio.
+You could buy an income property with better cash flow, invest in an area with growing or steady rental demand, and diversify your portfolio.

 Curious to learn more about my own experience purchasing an out-of-state investment property on Roofstock?
 Check out my Ultimate Roofstock Review: